ericklein/air_quality/readme.md

 - 090620: Arduino Ethernet code can't tranverse a DNS fallback list, so if the primary fails (e.g. Pihole crash) it will stop connecting to outside addresses via DNS lookup

 ### Issues
-- 083120: Need to add baseline readings for the SGP30 (EPROM, FLASH)
+- [P2]083120: Need to add baseline readings for the SGP30 (EPROM, FLASH), values are likely incorrect
-- 092020: If time isn't set by NTP via RJ45, DEBUG and SDLOG will have errors
+- [P3]092020: If time isn't set by NTP, DEBUG and SDLOG will have errors
-- 100220: [p1]; MQTT code previously has only updating every 10 minutes and then would stop.
-Code changes implemented to MQTT code, check for reliability
-- 100220: [p1]; code ran for three hours and stopped generating Adafruit IO output?.
-Code changes implemented to MQTT code, check for reliability
+- [P1]110920: likely that power went out and the device did not auto-restart or some issues emerged that prevented restart, as the screen is not displaying anything?
+- [P1]102420: Need an error indicator for non-DEBUG, while(1) errors, MQTT connection errors
+- [P2]102420: Move local MQTT server to DNS named entry instead of IP address so DNS can resolve it if IP address changes
+- [P2]112020: Publish to Adafruit IO AND another MQTT broker
+- [P3]112020: is #if defined(SDLOG) || defined(SCREEN) needed, because screen has its own output format?
+- [P3]112020: How do we better handle Daylight vs. Standard time?
+- [P1]112020: How to handle MQTT connection timeouts in mqtt_connect?

 ### Feature Requests
-- 090620: P3, LED blink encoded error messages for non-DEBUG and while(1) errors
-- 091320: P1, Insert easily visible, detectable (-1) data points into data feed when sensors error during read
-- 091420: P3, Try and move AIO feeds to another group
-- 100120: P1, re-factor CLOUDLOG?, RJ45, and [i]092020 to add WiFi support
-- 100120: P1, refactor NTP time code, related to [i]092020
+- [P2]100120: refactor NTP time code, related to [i]092020
+- [P2]100720: MQTT QoS 1
+- [P3]110920: implement redundant MQTT broker?
+- [P2]111020: combine MQTT publish code blocks for AdafruitIO MQTT and generic MQTT, append username to the secrets.h MQTT_PUB_TOPIC[x]
+- [P2]111020: Display something on screen while waiting for first sensor read

 ### Questions
 - 090820: We are generating humidity, heat index, and absolute humidity?